-We've long been fans of putting a pom pom on pretty much everything, so no surprise that we LOVE this easy technique.
-We like it best if you wrap in simple paper, then pom it up and — poof! — it's the best-looking present under the tree.
-If you've got a pom pom marker , it's time to bust it out.
-Or, just use your fingers!
+We've long been fans of putting a pom-pom on pretty much everything, so it's no surprise that we love this easy technique.
+All you have to do is wrap that gift in simple paper, then pom it up and — poof! — it's the best-looking present under the tree.
+If you've got a pom-pom maker , get ready to bust it out — or just use your fingers!

 - Yarn (any weight will do!)

 Cut a length of yarn and drape it through your index and middle fingers so it rests across your palm.
 This will be what ties your pom-pom together, so be sure not to snip it too short.